PorametPat/phd-thesis/chapters/chapter_3.typ

 We would like to highlight that the LHS of @eq:agf-bound-alt is the difference between the model prediction and the exact experimental value, and is not the difference between the model prediction and the finite-shot experimental value.
 These analytically derived bounds in @eq:var-data, @eq:before, and @eq:agf-bound-alt confirm the observed behaviour in @youssryMultiaxisControlQubit2023.

+Given the expected #mseeloss, we visualize the scaling of the performance bound in @fig:bound_mse_plot.
+We can choose to stop the model training afford when the criteria is reach.

+#figure(
+  image("../figures/fig_bound_mse_plot.svg"),
+  caption: [
+    Plot of the performance bound in terms of optimality.
+The x-coordinate of annotate tuples is the expected #mseeloss, while the y-coordinate is the corresponding performance bound.
+  ],
+) <fig:bound_mse_plot>

 == The Way of Probabilistic Machine Learning <sec:pml-way>